 Win rate tells you how often your team wins qualified deals, which are the opportunities that have a strong chance of closing.
 Unlike close rate, which looks at every lead that enters your funnel, win rate focuses on the deals that have been vetted and passed qualification.

 Think of it like this: if your sales funnel is a race, close rate tracks everyone who signed up, even the folks who never showed up to the starting line.
-Win rate?
-It only looks at the runners who actually took off and tells you how many of them crossed the finish line.
+The win rate looks only at the runners who actually started the race and tells you how many of them crossed the finish line.

 In other words, it’s not about volume.
 It’s about effectiveness.
 Once a deal is considered real pipeline, win rate shows how often your reps are able to close it.